Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 It seemed to have come out of nowhere as well!
 And I tried everything from different cleansers, removing foods from my diet, trying all kinds of supplements, putting things on my skin like green tea, garlic capsules, and whatever else I could think of.

-The acne seemed to be resistance to just about everything I threw at it.
+The acne seemed to be resistant to just about everything I threw at it.

 I also had other things going on at the time which was quite unusual for me.
 I got sick a lot more often than I normally would and the infections seemed more severe.

 I also had dry skin, my skin felt rough, and of course, there was the acne.
 And my hair seemed to be getting thinner!

-It was by chance that I came across this thread on an acne forum where the person on there mentions that they finally cured their acne after taking zinc picolinate.
+It was by chance that I came across this thread on an acne forum where the person on there mentions that they finally cured their acne after taking a zinc picolinate supplement.

 I was thinking to myself: could it be that easy?

 I normally had been taking zinc on and off for years, but then I realized I hadn’t been taking it for a really long time.

 And since my diet is so high in copper, it’s a lot easier for me to develop a secondary zinc deficiency.
 I’m also a vegan so I get less zinc in my diet.

 The results were fast and amazing!